DaneHately/gcp-ace-backup-lab/README.md

 *By IronKube Solutions*

 ## Overview
-Welcome to the `my-ace-backup` project, a Google Cloud Platform (GCP) lab demonstrating cloud storage automation, built by **IronKube Solutions**, a freelance cloud engineering consultancy specializing in Terraform and Kubernetes.
+Welcome to the `my-ace-backup` project, one of my first projects, a Google Cloud Platform (GCP) lab demonstrating cloud storage automation, built by **IronKube Solutions**, a freelance cloud engineering consultancy specializing in Terraform and Kubernetes.
 This project showcases skills in GCP Cloud Storage, Cloud Functions, and Pub/Sub, developed as part of preparation for the Google Associate Cloud Engineer (ACE) certification.

 ## Project Goals
 - Design a scalable backup system using GCP Cloud Storage.